coredao-org/CoreDAO-Docs/docs/FAQs/btc-staking-faqs.md

 ### 13\.
 How is the security of non-custodial Bitcoin staking ensured?

 [Halborn](https://www.halborn.com/), a SOC2 Type 1 compliant firm renowned for its smart contract security expertise and [trusted by leading blockchain platforms](https://www.halborn.com/about/who-trusts-us) like Ava Labs, Solana, and Polygon, as well as DeFi projects like Sushiswap, has thoroughly audited Core's protocol and non-custodial Bitcoin staking's security.
-You can review audit reports on Core Chain's protocol and non-custodial Bitcoin staking by leading firms [here](https://docs.coredao.org/docs/Learn/audit).
+You can review audit reports on Core's protocol and non-custodial Bitcoin staking by leading firms [here](https://docs.coredao.org/docs/Learn/audit).

 ### 14\.
 What should you do if the *`Redeem BTC`* button is not working on the staking website?